-Story: The Little Boy and the Big Fish written and illustrated by Max Velthuijs.
+Story: "The Little Boy and the Big Fish" written and illustrated by Max Velthuijs.

 Ever since Joseph interpreted Pharaoh's dream of the seven fat kine and the seven thin, economic prediction has been a popular but chancy business.

 Two recent predictions for the British economy foretell two totally different results: sustained economic growth at the rate of five per cent per year on the one hand and an enormous Balance of Payments debt of Â£1,000 million on the other

 In this season of economic contradictions, what makes for success and what for failure in business?
 Money at Work looks at examples at home and abroad.

 Roy Strong, Director of the National Portrait Gallery, discusses the appearance and personality of six English sovereigns from Tudor times to the age of Victoria, and asks to what extent the portraits reveal their character.

-PHILIP JENKINSON presents a short profile of the doyenne of the French film industry and introduces the first of three of her films in the current World Cinema season.
+Philip Jenkinson presents a short profile of the doyenne of the French film industry and introduces the first of three of her films in the current World Cinema season.

 9.20 Les Amants

 The first of three films starring the inimitable Jeanne Moreau

 A society woman, bored with her husband and their routine existence falls passionately in love with a young man she meets quite by chance.